Other Notable Birthdays

 (On this Day)

-Passed Away on August 14 at Age 81 from Prostate and Lung Cancer
+Passed Away at Age 81 From Prostate and Lung Cancer

-Elected to the Baseball Hall of Fame in 1984
+Elected to the Pro Baseball Hall of Fame in 1984 (Veterans Committee)

 Fun Fact!

-“Pee Wee” Reese Got His Nickname Because as a Kid He Was a Marble Champion
+“Pee Wee” Reese Got His Nickname From Being a Marble Champion as a Kid

 * A Small Marble is Called a “Pee Wee”